Paul Reppas, PhD

 Joseph mccarty, Phd, NCsp

 Dr. McCarty has worked with clients of all ages and backgrounds.
-He is skilled in psychological evaluation, with domains including cognitive/intelligence, personality/emotional functioning, developmental, functional skills, achievement, and diagnostic domains.
+Currently, his focus is exclusively on psychological testing.
+He is skilled in this sort of evaluation, with domains including cognitive/intelligence, personality/emotional functioning, developmental, functional skills, achievement, and diagnostic domains.

 His testing has been used to answer important questions with regard to learning and behavior issues, emotional dynamics, developmental and decision-making competencies, reality testing, social relating, stress